Can I change to a cheaper prepayment tariff in the UK? (Updated for the July 2026 cap)

 Regional pricing (postcode)

 Energy prices vary across Great Britain due to regional network costs.
-Two households on the same tariff name can still see different rates if they’re in different regions.
+Two households on the same tariff name can still see different rates if they’re in different regions, so the cap figures above are GB averages.

 Direct Debit vs prepayment